kundan-kumar-yd/E-mart/README.md

 # E-mart
-It is a desktop Application which helps the user to manage thier busi
+It is a desktop Application which helps the user to manage thier business using it user can manage product, orders, employees etc.